A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Nuisance parameters

 \subsection{Galactic dust in temperature}

 As described in Sect.\ \ref{sec:dust_temp}, the power spectrum of Galactic dust emission can be measured accurately, free from extragalactic foregrounds, by differencing the high frequency power spectra measured on different masks (see Fig.\ \ref{fig:doublediff}).
 We therefore constructed a set of template dust spectra from fits to the 545 GHz spectra using the identical point source masks used in the \camspec\ likelihoods.
 This accounts for the small differences in the shapes of the dust spectra caused by differences in the point source holes (as discussed in Sect.\ \ref{subsec:dust_power} and illustrated in Fig.\ \ref{fig:dust545}).
 The template dust spectra for the 12.1HM \camspec\ masks are plotted in Fig.\ \ref{fig:pgdusttemplates}.
-The amplitudes of these templates depend on the cleaning coefficients listed in bold face in Table \ref{tab:cleaning_coeffs} and so are not known precisely.
-For out `standard' likelihoods, we therefore sample over four dust amplitude parameters, $A^{\rm dust}_{100 \times 100}$, $A^{\rm dust}_{143 \times 143}$, $A^{\rm dust}_{143 \times 217}$, and $A^{\rm dust}_{217 \times 217}$, with Gaussian priors centred on unity and with a standard deviation of $0.2$.
+The amplitudes of these templates depend on the cleaning coefficients listed in bold face in Table \ref{tab:cleaning_coeffs} and so are not known precisely \GE{(and also require a correction for the dust amplitude measured at high Galactic latitudes within mask25)}.
+For our `standard' likelihoods, we therefore sample over four dust amplitude parameters, $A^{\rm dust}_{100 \times 100}$, $A^{\rm dust}_{143 \times 143}$, $A^{\rm dust}_{143 \times 217}$, and $A^{\rm dust}_{217 \times 217}$, with \GE{conservative} Gaussian priors centred on unity and with a standard deviation of $0.2$.